qinzheng2000/qinzheng.github.io/_pages/about.md

 Previously, I received my B.Eng. degree in Robotics Engineering from Harbin Institute of Technology.
 I am currently a visiting Ph.D. student with the Multimedia and Human Understanding Group (MHUG) at the University of Trento, under the supervision of Prof.[Nicu Sebe](https://scholar.google.com/citations?user=stFCYOAAAAAJ&hl=en).

+I am expecting to complete my PhD in 2026.09 and am currently seeking opportunities in Multimodal Large Language Model (MLLM) algorithms or applications.
+If you have any suitable openings, please feel free to reach out.
+My resume is attached here CV.

 # 🔥 News {#news}